Aleda E. Lutz: Honors and legacy

 To carry on her legacy, her family and members of the Women's International Bowling Congress joined together to lobby Congress to pass a bill that allowed medical hospitals to be named in honor of women.
 The effort to rename the facility after Lutz, who was an athlete in bowling and half a dozen other sports, continued to be recognized by women bowlers.
 They responded to a request at the 1990 WIBC's annual meeting to stir up national support for renaming the center.
 The vast majority of Saginaw citizens thought the hospital was already named after Lutz—after all, it was dedicated in her honor in 1950 and again in 1988—but it had not been officially recognized by Congress.
 In fact, the congressional resolution was first offered in 1949, but died in committee because she was a woman.
 WIBC delegates spread the word that legislation needed to be approved by Congress before the center could officially be named after Lutz.
 By writing letters and telephoning congressional leaders, they made it happen.

+Members of Aleda Lutz's family, French officials and other participants gather at the 2025 dedication of Rue Aleda Lutz in Draguignan, France.

 On October 27, 1990, the Aleda E. Lutz Veterans Affairs Medical Center was rededicated as the Aleda E. Lutz Department of Veterans Affairs Medical Center, by Congressional decree.
 It was the first time a medical facility was congressionally named after a woman.
 The dedication came 46 years after Aleda's death.

 In 1993, Lutz was inducted into the Saginaw Hall of Fame, and in 1994 she was inducted into the Michigan Women's Hall of Fame in Lansing.